SharePoint/sp-dev-docs/docs/sp-add-ins/create-custom-actions-to-deploy-with-sharepoint-add-ins.md

+> [!NOTE]
- **Note**  In this example, the remote web page opens in a full window when the user selects the custom action from the menu.
+> In this example, the remote web page opens in a full window when the user selects the custom action from the menu.
 Custom menu actions can also open a remote webpage in a dialog box by using the  **HostWebDialog** attribute.
 For more information, see [SharePoint-Add-in-Localization](https://github.com/OfficeDev/SharePoint-Add-in-Localization).